trueadm/ripple/README.md

 }
 ```

-Lastly, you can use element hooks on composite components.
+Lastly, you can use decorators on composite components.

 ```jsx
 <Image {@use (node) => console.log(node)} {...props} />
 ```

-When passing element hooks to composite components (rather than HTML elements) as shown above, they will be passed a `Symbol` property, as they are not named.
+When passing decorators to composite components (rather than HTML elements) as shown above, they will be passed a `Symbol` property, as they are not named.
 This still means that can be spread to HTML template elements later on, and still work.

 ### Styling